fokye/ansible-cpuminer-role/README.md

 # Ansible Role: cpuminer

-This role can be used to deploy [cpuminer](https://github.com/pooler/cpuminer) to target machines.
+ * Deploy [cpuminer](https://github.com/pooler/cpuminer) (`minerd`) to target machines.

-This role was created to ease the process of deploying Defcoin miners, but may be used for other cryptocurrencies as well.
+ * Ease the process of deploying miners for DEFCOIN and/or other cryptocurrencies.

-This role is currently designed to be used with 64-bit Debian hosts.
+ * Designed to be deployed to 64-bit Debian hosts.
 Pull requests to support other hosts are welcome.

 ## Usage